A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Linear balanced singularity implies local gravitational pp-wave metric in conformal class

-\begin{proposition} Let $(M,g)$ be a real-analytic Lorentzian manifold of dimension $\geq 3$.
-Assume that $Y$ is a local conformal vector field, defined on an open subset of $M$, admitting a linearizable singularity $x_0$ which is balanced.
-Then \begin{enumerate} \item If the dimension of $M$ is $3$, then $(M,g)$ is conformally flat. \item In any dimension $\geq 4$, there exists a neighborhood $V$ of $x_0$ such that the conformal class $[\left. g \right|_V]$ contains a gravitational pp-wave metric $g_0$, for which $Y$ is a homothetic vector field. \item If moreover $(M,g)$ is not conformally flat (hence if $M$ is of dimension $\geq 4$), there exists on $M$ a $\operatorname{Conf}^{loc}(M)$-invariant, analytic lightlike line field $\mathcal{D}$, with the following properties: \begin{enumerate} \item The distribution $\mathcal{D}^{\perp}$ is integrable, and $Y$ is tangent to the leaves of $\mathcal{D}^{\perp}$. \item $(M,g)$ is polarized with respect to $\mathcal{D}$. \item In a neighborhood of each point of $M$, there exists a nonvanishing conformal vector field tangent to $\mathcal{D}$.
-Two conformal vector fields with this property differ by scalar multiplication. \item At $x_0$, the direction $\mathcal{D}$ is transverse to the local one-dimensional singular locus of $Y$. \end{enumerate} \end{enumerate} \end{proposition}
+\begin{theorem} Let $(M,g)$ be a real-analytic Lorentzian manifold of dimension $\geq 3$.
+Assume that $Y$ is a conformal vector field, admitting a linearizable singularity $x_0$ which is balanced.
+Then \begin{enumerate} \item If the dimension of $M$ is $3$, then $(M,g)$ is conformally flat. \item In any dimension $\geq 4$, there exists a neighborhood $V$ of $x_0$ such that the conformal class $[\left. g \right|_V]$ contains a gravitational pp-wave metric $g_0$, for which $Y$ is a homothetic vector field. \item If moreover $(M,g)$ is not conformally flat (in particular, $M$ is of dimension $\geq 4$), there is a unique $\operatorname{Conf}^{loc}(M)$-invariant, analytic lightlike line field $\mathcal{D}$ on $M$, with the following properties: \begin{enumerate} \item The distribution $\mathcal{D}^{\perp}$ is integrable, and $Y$ is tangent to the leaves of $\mathcal{D}^{\perp}$.
+Moreover, at $x_0$, the direction $\mathcal{D}$ is transverse to the local one-dimensional singular locus of $Y$. \item $(M,g)$ is polarized with respect to $\mathcal{D}$. \item In a neighborhood of each point of $M$, there is nonvanishing section $X$ of $\mathcal{D}$ and a local gravitational pp-wave metric for which $X$ is parallel and is uniquely determined by this property up to scalar multiplication.
+This class of local conformal vector fields determines an analytic, $\Conf^{loc}(M)$-invariant, global reduction of $\hm$ to $Q$. \item Up to multiplying $Y$ by a scalar, for every local conformal vector field $X$ as in (c), $[Y,X]=2X$. \end{enumerate} \end{enumerate} \end{theorem}

-Observe that in the statement above, $M$ is not assumed to be closed, hence $Y$ may not be complete.
-However, under the hypotheses of the proposition, there exists a neighborhood $U$ of $x_0$ and a coordinate system $(x_1,\ldots,x_n)$ on $U$, in which the local flow $\{\varphi^t_Y\}$ of $Y$ is linear equal to: